microsoft/powerapps-tools/Apps/CrisisFinancialImpactTracker/MobileApp.md

     - For **Android** devices, use [Google Play](https://aka.ms/powerappsandroid).

--   Ensure your organization has deployed and configured the **Crisis Financial Impact Tracker** app, as explained in [Deploy](Deployment.md) and [configure](AdminConfiguration.md) the app.
+-   Ensure your organization has deployed and configured the **Higher Education Crisis Financial Impact Tracker** app, as explained in [Deploy](Deployment.md) and [configure](AdminConfiguration.md) the app.

 After you install the Power Apps Mobile, open the app from your device and sign in with your company's Azure Active Directory account.
 You can view all apps shared with you by your organization once you sign in.
 More information: [Power Apps mobile device sign in](https://docs.microsoft.com/powerapps/user/run-app-client#open-power-apps-and-sign-in).

-## Crisis Financial Impact Tracker App
+## Higher Education Crisis Financial Impact Tracker App

-Crisis Financial Impact Tracker app allows users to review the sponsored programs they are working on and report loss of effort because of the pandemic or a crisis.
+Higher Education Crisis Financial Impact Tracker app allows users to review the sponsored programs they are working on and report loss of effort because of the pandemic or a crisis.

-Open the Crisis Financial impact tracker app from Power Apps Mobile, review the welcome message and select **Let's get Started** to start using the app.
+Open the Higher Education Crisis Financial impact tracker app from Power Apps Mobile, review the welcome message and select **Let's get Started** to start using the app.

 > ![Welcome Message](./media/welcome-cfit-app-message.png)